 Freetown, Sierra Leone Festival

-Peter Youngren will be in Freetown, Sierra Leone from February 13 to February 19, 2017 sharing the good news of the gospel with our Muslim friends.
-He will be hosting a Friendship Festival that is open to all and a Gospel Seminar for the Christian leaders.
+Peter Youngren was in Freetown, Sierra Leone sharing the good news of the gospel with our Muslim friends.
+He hosted a Friendship Festival that was open to all and a Gospel Seminar for the Christian and Muslim leaders.

 About Sierra Leone

 The Republic of Sierra Leone is located in West Africa and is bordered by the Atlantic Ocean to the east and Guinea and Liberia to the North, East, and South.
 Sierra Leone has a population of approximately 6.5 million.
 It’s ranked as one of the poorest countries in the world (181 out of 187) but the Human Development Index with more than 50% of the population living on less than $1.25 US a day.